thunlp/Fast-TransX/README.md

 Datasets are required in the following format, containing three files:

-triple2id.txt: training file, the first line is the number of triples for training.
-Then the follow lines are all in the format (e1, e2, rel).

 entity2id.txt: all entities and corresponding ids, one per line.
 The first line is the number of entities.

 relation2id.txt: all relations and corresponding ids, one per line.
 The first line is the number of relations.

-You can download FB15K from [[Download]](http://pan.baidu.com/s/1eRD9B4A), and the more datasets can also be found in ("https://github.com/thunlp/KB2E").
+train2id.txt: training file, the first line is the number of triples for training.
+Then the follow lines are all in the format (e1, e2, rel). ** Note that train2id.txt contains ids from entitiy2id.txt and relation2id.txt instead of the names of the entities and relations.**

+We provide FB15K and WN18, and more datasets can be found in ("https://github.com/thunlp/KB2E"). ** If you use your own datasets, please check the format of your training file.
+Files in the wrong format may cause segmentation fault.
+Datasets in KB2E also need to change their formats before training.**

 # Compile